pic pic

 Remark

 A popular package called StaticArrays provides an implementation of immutable vectors.
-We'll explore this package in the context of high performance, as it greatly speeds up computations that involve small vectors.
+We'll explore them in the context of high performance, as they can greatly speed up computations involving small vectors.
+They're created using tuples under the hood.

 Examples of Mutability and Immutability

 To illustrate, the following examples attempt to modify existing elements of a collection.
 The examples rely on vectors as an example of a mutable object and tuples for immutable ones.
-Additionally, we present the case of strings as another example of immutable object.
-Recall that strings are essentially sequences of characters, usually employed to represent text.
+Additionally, we present the case of strings as another example of immutable object, which are essentially sequences of characters.

 x = [3,4,5]